-We will rely on third parties to conduct some nonclinical testing and all of our planned clinical trials.
+We rely and will continue to rely on third parties to conduct some nonclinical testing and all of our ongoing and planned clinical trials.
 If these third parties do not meet our deadlines or otherwise fail to conduct the trials as required, our clinical development programs could be delayed or unsuccessful and we may not be able to obtain regulatory approval for or commercialize our product candidates when expected or at all.